PythonistaGuild/TwitchIO/docs/exts/eventsub.rst

     Called when someone subscribes to a channel that you've subscribed to.

+.. function:: event_eventsub_notification_subscription_gift(event: ChannelSubscriptionGiftData)

+    Called when someone gifts a subscription to a channel that you've subscribed to.

+.. function:: event_eventsub_notification_subscription_message(event: ChannelSubscriptionMessageData)

+    Called when someone resubscribes with a message to a channel that you've subscribed to.

 .. function:: event_eventsub_notification_cheer(event: ChannelCheerData)

     Called when someone cheers on a channel you've subscribed to.